Decreased Tear Production

 What is decreased tear production?

-A condition where the eyes do not produce enough tears.
+Decreased tear production, also known as dry eye syndrome, is a condition where the eyes do not produce enough tears.

 What are the symptoms of decreased tear production?

-Dryness, irritation, and discomfort in the eyes.
+Symptoms include dryness, irritation, redness, and blurred vision in the eyes.

 What causes decreased tear production?